hiphapa/blogs.snap-ci.com/_drafts/2015-04-02-continuous-deployment-strategies.md

 Not very long ago, during the days of Perl/CGI and PHP (and even today); deployments involved *ftp*-ing your files to the webserver directory and running a bunch of migrations by shelling into the webserver.

-Modern webapps and application servers have evolved quite a bit since then but a lot of developers continue to use a similar strategy to perform deployments.
-FTP is replaced by `git pull` followed by `bundle install` or `npm install` and then restarting the appserver that you use.
+Modern webapps and application servers have evolved quite a bit since then, but many developers continue to use  similar strategies to perform deployments.
+FTP has been replaced by `git pull` followed by `bundle install` or `npm install` and then restarting the appserver that you use.

+Along with similar deployment strategies, many developers also continue to use the same servers for production.
+But even with the right patches, updates, etc, after a while it's easy to end up with a "snowflake server": a server with a delicate, unique configuration that does not lend itself to change.
+A solution to this is the "phoenix server."
+Here's a little more about both these concepts.

 # [Snowflake servers](http://martinfowler.com/bliki/SnowflakeServer.html)